MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 2) Excessive flaming and generally toxic behavior will not be tolerated.
 We're here to have fun and shoot each other.
 If you're getting too invested into this and becoming angry, take a step back.
 If you feel a fight has turned nasty, contact the OIC and talk about ways to fix it.
 Both sides of a conflict should be having fun, and if one or both is not, something needs to be fixed.

-3) Use of features disablde by region settings (ie. flight) is strictly prohibited.
+3) Use of features disabled by region settings (ie. flight) is strictly prohibited.

-4) Non-combative personnel must declare their status.
+4) Non-combative personnel MUST declare their status.
 Otherwise, assume you will be shot on sight once inside the combat arena.

 5) Follow all instructions given by region overseers.
 The heat is battle is not the time to debate regulations and any disputes will be discussed once combat operations cease.
 Region overseers will either declare themselves or make themselves known upon request.
 NOTE: Telling region moderation to contact another person will be treated as non-compliance.